seb4stien/freeplane-collaborative-addon/README.md

 A [freeplane](http://freeplane.sourceforge.net/) add-on containing useful tools to work toghether on a single mindmap.
 Currently providing : diff/update/commit operations on a map via cvs

+The latest version of the addon can be download at https://sourceforge.net/projects/freeplanecollab/files/

 Usage
 =============================